 - Ticks (which are arachnids rather than insects) also bite.
 Sometimes large local swelling and inflammation can arise at the site of a bite and last several days.
 Such reactions are usually due to mild allergy to the tick.
 Anaphylaxis can occur to the Australian paralysis tick, Ixodes holocyclus when the tick is disturbed, so ticks should be freeze dried before they are removed.
 Further information on tick allergy is available on the ASCIA website: www.allergy.org.au/patients/insect-allergy-bites-and-stings/tick-allergy

 - Anaphylaxis following snake bites has also been reported, although these are very rare.

 Prevention of bites and stings

 - Bites from midges and mosquitoes are best avoided by covering up as much as possible.
 Avoid being outdoors in the early morning or at dusk, and use an insect repellent containing DEET.

 - After being outdoors, check for ticks if living in an endemic area.
-Ticks should not be removed from allergic individuals until the individual is in an emergency medical facility.
+Ticks should NOT be removed from allergic individuals until the individual is in an emergency medical facility.
 This is because allergic reactions often occur when the tick is removed.
-Further information on tick allergy is available on the ASCIA website: http://www.allergy.org.au/patients/insect-allergy-bites-and-stings/tick-allergy

 - Honey Bees normally only sting in self defence.
-The best protection is light coloured clothing, covering much of the body (particularly the feet) and avoiding perfumes.
+The best protection is light coloured clothing, covering much of the body, including wearing shoes and avoiding perfumes.

 - Wasps tend to nest in logs, walls or underground.
-They are generally more aggressive than bees and attracted to food and drink, so it is important that you don’t drink blindly from open drink cans when outdoors.
+They are generally more aggressive than bees and attracted to food and drink.
+Therefore, it is important that you don't drink blindly from open drink cans when outdoors.

-- Stings often occur on bare feet so people with allergies to bites or stings should always wear shoes when outdoors.
+- Stings and bites often occur on bare feet, so people with allergies to bites or stings should always wear shoes when outdoors.